Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 ## Create a backup plan for SharePoint Foundation

-Unlike Team Foundation Server, which uses the scheduling tools in SQL Server Management Studio, there is no built-in scheduling system for backups in SharePoint Foundation, and SharePoint specifically recommends against any scripting that marks or alters its databases.
-To schedule backups so that they occur at the same time as the backups for TFS, SharePoint Foundation guidance recommends that you create a backup script by using Windows PowerShell, and then use Windows Task Scheduler to run the backup script at the same time as your scheduled backups of TFS databases.
+Unlike Azure DevOps Server, which uses the scheduling tools in SQL Server Management Studio, there is no built-in scheduling system for backups in SharePoint Foundation, and SharePoint specifically recommends against any scripting that marks or alters its databases.
+To schedule backups so that they occur at the same time as the backups for Azure DevOps Server, SharePoint Foundation guidance recommends that you create a backup script by using Windows PowerShell, and then use Windows Task Scheduler to run the backup script at the same time as your scheduled backups of Azure DevOps Server databases.
 This will help you keep your database backups in sync.

 > [!IMPORTANT]
-> Before proceeding with the procedures below, you should review the latest guidance for SharePoint Foundation.
-The procedures below are based on that guidance, but might have become out of date.
+> Before proceeding with the procedures below, review the latest guidance for SharePoint Foundation.
+The procedures below are based on that guidance.
 Always follow the latest recommendations and guidance for the version of SharePoint Products you use when managing that aspect of your deployment.
 For more information, see the links included with each of the procedures in this section.

-### To create scripts to perform full and differential backups of the farm in SharePoint Foundation
+### Create scripts for full and differential backups of the farm in SharePoint Foundation

 1. Open a text editor, such as Notepad.

-2. In the text editor, type the following, where *BackupFolder* is the UNC path to a network share where you will back up your data:
+2. In the text editor, enter the following, where *BackupFolder* is the UNC path to a network share where you will back up your data:

         Backup-SPFarm -Directory BackupFolder -BackupMethod Full

 	> [!TIP]
-	>There are a number of other parameters you could use when backing up the farm.
-For more information, see [Back up a farm](http://go.microsoft.com/fwlink/?LinkId=235811) and [Backup-SPFarm](http://go.microsoft.com/fwlink/?LinkId=235810).
+	> There are a number of other parameters you could use when backing up the farm.
+For more information, see [Back up a farm](/previous-versions/office/sharepoint-foundation-2010/ee428295(v=office.14)) and [Backup-SPFarm](/powershell/module/sharepoint-server/Backup-SPFarm).

-3. Save the script as a .PS1 file.
-Consider giving the file an obvious name, such as "SharePointFarmFullBackupScript.PS1" or some meaningful equivalent.
+3. Save the script as a .PS1 file, such as *SharePointFarmFullBackupScript.PS1*.

 4. Open a new file, and create a second backup file, only this time specifying a differential backup:

         Backup-SPFarm -Directory BackupFolder -BackupMethod Differential

-5. Save the script as a .PS1 file.
-Consider giving the file an obvious name, such as "SharePointFarmDiffBackupScript.PS1".
+5. Save this second script as a .PS1 file, such as *SharePointFarmDiffBackupScript.PS1*.

-    >**Important:**
+    > [!IMPORTANT]
-    >By default, PowerShell scripts will not execute on your system unless you have changed PowerShell's execution policy to allow scripts to run.
-For more information, see [Running Windows PowerShell Scripts](http://go.microsoft.com/fwlink/?LinkId=235813).
+    > By default, PowerShell scripts will not execute on your system until you have changed PowerShell's execution policy to allow scripts to run.
+For more information, see [Set-ExecutionPolicy](/powershell/module/microsoft.powershell.security/set-executionpolicy).

-After you have created your scripts, you must schedule them to execute following the same schedule and frequency as the schedule you created for backing up Team Foundation Server databases.
-For example, if you scheduled differential backups to execute daily at 2 A.M., and full backups to occur on Sundays at 4 A.M., you will want to follow the exact same schedule for your farm backups.
+After you have created your scripts, you must schedule them to execute following the same schedule and frequency as the schedule you created for backing up Azure DevOps Server databases.
+For example, if you scheduled differential backups to execute daily at 2 AM, and full backups to occur on Sundays at 4 AM, follow the same schedule for your farm backups.

-To schedule your backups, you must use Windows Task Scheduler.
+To schedule your backups, use Windows Task Scheduler.
 In addition, you must configure the tasks to run using an account with sufficient permissions to read and write to the backup location, as well as permissions to execute backups in SharePoint Foundation.
-Generally speaking, the simplest way to do this is to use a farm administrator account, but you can use any account as long as all of the following criteria are met:
+The simplest way to do this is to use a farm administrator account, but you can use any account as long as all of the following criteria are met:

 -   The account specified in Windows Task Scheduler is an administrative account.

--   The account specified for the Central Administration application pool and the account you specify for running the task have read/write access to the backup location.
+-   The account specified for the Central Administration application pool, and the account you specify for running the task, have read/write access to the backup location.

--   The backup location is accessible from the server running SharePoint Foundation, SQL Server, and Team Foundation Server.
+-   The backup location is accessible from the server running SharePoint Foundation, SQL Server, and Azure DevOps Server.

-### To schedule backups for the farm
+### Schedule backups for the farm

-1. Choose **Start**, choose **Administrative Tools**, and then choose **Task Scheduler**.
+1. Select **Start**, select **Administrative Tools**, and then select **Task Scheduler**.

-2. In the **Actions** pane, choose **Create Task**.
+2. In the **Actions** pane, select **Create Task**.

-3. On the **General** tab, in **Name**, specify a name for this task, such as "Full Farm Backup."
-In **Security options**, specify the user account under which to run the task if it is not the account you are using.
-Then choose **Run whether user is logged on or not**, and select the **Run with highest privileges** check box.
+3. On the **General** tab, in **Name**, specify a name for this task, such as *Full Farm Backup*.
+In **Security options**, specify whether the user account under which to run the task is the account you are using.
+Then select **Run whether user is logged on or not**, and select the **Run with highest privileges** check box.

-4. On the **Actions** tab, choose **New**.
+4. On the **Actions** tab, select **New**.

-    In the **New Action** window, in **Action**, choose **Start a program**.
-In **Program/script**, specify the full path and file name of the full farm backup .PS1 script you created, and then choose **OK**.
+    In the **New Action** window, in **Action**, select **Start a program**.
+In **Program/script**, specify the full path and file name of the full farm backup .PS1 script you created, and then select **OK**.

-5. On the **Triggers** tab, choose **New**.
+5. On the **Triggers** tab, select **New**.

     In the **New Trigger** window, in **Settings**, specify the schedule for performing the full backup of the farm.
-Make sure that this schedule exactly matches the schedule for full backups of the Team Foundation Server databases, including the recurrence schedule, and then choose **OK**.
+Make sure that this schedule matches the schedule for full backups of the Azure DevOps Server databases, including the recurrence schedule, and then select **OK**.

-6. Review all the information in the tabs, and then choose **OK** to create the task for the full backup for the farm.
+6. Review all the information, then select **OK** to create the task for the full backup for the farm.

-7. In the **Actions** pane, choose **Create Task**.
+7. In the **Actions** pane, select **Create Task**.

 8. On the **General** tab, in **Name**, specify a name for this task, such as "Differential Farm Backup."
-In **Security options**, specify the user account under which to run the task if it is not the account you are using, choose **Run whether user is logged on or not**, and select the **Run with highest privileges** check box.
+In **Security options**, specify the user account under which to run the task if it is not the account you are using, select **Run whether user is logged on or not**, and select the **Run with highest privileges** check box.

-9. On the **Actions** tab, choose **New**.
+9. On the **Actions** tab, select **New**.

-    In the **New Action** window, in **Action**, choose **Start a program**.
-In **Program/script**, specify the full path and file name of the differential farm backup .PS1 script you created, and then choose **OK**.
+    In the **New Action** window, in **Action**, select **Start a program**.
+In **Program/script**, specify the full path and file name of the differential farm backup .PS1 script you created, and then select **OK**.

-10. On the **Triggers** tab, choose **New**.
+10. On the **Triggers** tab, select **New**.

     In the **New Trigger** window, in **Settings**, specify the schedule for performing the full backup of the farm.
-Make sure that this schedule exactly matches the schedule for full backups of the Team Foundation Server databases, including the recurrence schedule, and then choose **OK**.
+Make sure that this schedule exactly matches the schedule for full backups of the Azure DevOps Server databases, including the recurrence schedule, and then select **OK**.

-11. Review all the information in the tabs, and then choose **OK** to create the task for the differential backup for the farm.
+11. Review all the information, then select **OK** to create the task for the differential backup for the farm.

 12. In **Active Tasks**, refresh the list and make sure that your new tasks are scheduled appropriately, and then close Task Scheduler.
-For more information about creating and scheduling tasks in Task Scheduler, see [Task Scheduler How To](http://go.microsoft.com/fwlink/?LinkId=235812).
+For more information about creating and scheduling tasks in Task Scheduler, see [Task Scheduler How To](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc766428(v=ws.11)).

 ::: moniker-end